- Summarize nutritional requirements and dietary recommendations for infants.

 Benefits of Breastfeeding

 Breastfeeding has a number of benefits, both for the mother and for the child.
-Breast milk contains immunoglobulins, enzymes, immune factors, and white blood cells.
+Human milk contains immunoglobulins, enzymes, immune factors, and white blood cells.
 As a result, breastfeeding boosts the baby’s immune system and lowers the incidence of diarrhea, along with respiratory diseases, gastrointestinal problems, and ear infections.
 Breastfed babies also are less likely to develop asthma and allergies, and breastfeeding lowers the risk of sudden infant death syndrome.
 In addition, human milk encourages the growth of healthy bacteria in an infant’s intestinal tract.
-All of these benefits remain in place after an infant has been weaned from breast milk.
+All of these benefits remain in place after an infant has been weaned from human milk.
 Some studies suggest other possible long-term effects.
-For example, breast milk may improve an infant’s intelligence and protect against diabetes and obesity, although research is ongoing in these areas.
+For example, human milk may improve an infant’s intelligence and protect against diabetes and obesity, although research is ongoing in these areas.

 Breastfeeding has a number of other important benefits.
-It is easier for babies to digest breast milk than bottle formula, which contains proteins made from cow’s milk that require an adjustment period for infant digestive systems.
+It is easier for babies to digest human milk than bottle formula, which contains proteins made from cow’s milk that require an adjustment period for infant digestive systems.
 Breastfed infants are sick less often than bottle-fed infants.
 Breastfeeding is more sustainable and results in less plastic waste and other trash.
 Breastfeeding can also save families money because it does not incur the same cost as purchasing formula.
-Other benefits include that breast milk is always ready.
+Other benefits include that human milk is always ready.
 It does not have to be mixed, heated, or prepared.
-Also, breast milk is sterile and is always at the right temperature.
+Also, human milk is sterile and is always at the right temperature.

 In addition, the skin-to-skin contact of breastfeeding promotes a close bond between mother and baby, which is an important emotional and psychological benefit.
 The practice also provides health benefits for the mother.
 Breastfeeding helps a woman’s bones stay strong, which protects against fractures later in life.
 Studies have also shown that breastfeeding reduces the risk of breast and ovarian cancers, as well as reducing the risk of type 2 diabetes.5,6